latorware/localBinaryCuda/readme.md

 # localBinaryCuda

-Implementation of the Nick binaritzation algorithm, with support for hardware-acceleration in Nvidia GPUs that support CUDA.
+Implementation of the Nick binarization algorithm, with support for hardware-acceleration in Nvidia GPUs that support CUDA.
 The app has a graphical interface built with the Qt framework for C++.

 #### Project for the TGA assigment (Graphic Cards and Accelerators), Computer Science, UPC (BarcelonaTech University)